St Catherine's College, Oxford: College name

 In this way, the college became indirectly associated with the saint, Catherine of Alexandria.
 Despite the initially accidental relationship, St Catherine is celebrated as the college's patron saint "with a special Catz Night dinner ... at the end of which a giant Catherine wheel is lit in the quad".
-Other elements of this can be seen in the college blazon, which depicts four Catherine wheels, one of St. Catherine's attributes.
+Other elements of this can be seen in the college blazon, which depicts four Catherine wheels, one of St Catherine's attributes.
 While religious iconography can also be seen today in some of the college's symbols, the college's origins were largely secular.

 Buildings

 Original buildings

-The college is located to the east of central Oxford, on the banks of the Cherwell.
+The college is located to the east of central Oxford, on the banks of the River Cherwell.
 Its buildings in glass, brick, and concrete, by the Danish architect Arne Jacobsen, marry modern materials with a traditional Oxford college layout centred on a quadrangle.
 Jacobsen designed everything, including the furniture, cutlery, lampshades, and the college gardens, down to the choice of fish species for the pond.

 The original St Catherine's buildings are recognised as one of the world's most distinguished examples of modernist design, described by architectural historian Nikolaus Pevsner as "a perfect piece of architecture", and said to have been the architect's personal favourite among his own works.
 Jacobsen's designs for the college have been the subject of various art and design exhibitions.
 The original college buildings received a Grade I listing in 1993.
 In 2020, the college gardens, also designed by Jacobsen, were upgraded to the highest level of protection by Historic England for historical and design interest.

 Jacobsen's plans for the college did not include a chapel, which is unusual among Oxford colleges: St Cross Church on the corner of Manor Road and Longwall Street served this purpose before its decommission in 2008.
 The St Catherine's Christmas carol concert is now held in Harris Manchester College's chapel.
 The college has a bell tower, particularly visible since no college building is more than three storeys high.
 An extra floor was reputedly planned for most accommodation blocks, but due to regulations concerning safe building on marshland, this was removed from the final design.
 The entrance to the college by the water garden was remodelled by Sir Philip Howell in 1968.